Telapantela/SEO-SEM-Blog/src/content/blog/zero-click-search-results.md

 - **💰 Rich Results:** Reviews, recipes, FAQs, events, and more with enhanced visuals.
 - **🚀 Direct Answers:** Quick facts for simple queries, often from trusted data sources.

-**📈 SEO Insight:** Nearly 60% of Google searches are zero-click, driven by voice search and mobile queries.
+**📈 SEO Insight:** Nearly 60% of Google searches are zero-click, driven by voice search and mobile queries ([Source: SparkToro, 2024](https://sparktoro.com)).
 Ignoring this trend means missing out on massive visibility opportunities.

+---

 ## 🚀 Why Zero-Click SEO Is a Game Changer